tconfrey/BrainTool/pricing.md

 - Posting a positive review or mention on a social network feed or blog.
 - Posting actionable feedback on the [BrainTool Discussion Group.](https://groups.google.com/u/0/g/braintool-discussion)

+<i style="font-size:0.8rem; margin-top:0px;">* Send a link showing the post to braintool.extension@gmail.com and I'll send you the coupon code.
+Do all 3 and I'll send you 3 coupons!</i>
 # BrainTool Introductory Pricing

 <div class="row">